Addepar/ember-table/tests/dummy/app/pods/docs/guides/header/size-constraints/template.md

 2. `gte-container`: Ensures that the table is always the same width or larger than its container.

-3. `gte-container-slack`: Similar to `gte-container`, but when columns don't fill the container, a blank "slack" column is added to fill available whitespace.

-4. `lte-container`: Ensures that the table is never larger than its container.
+3. `lte-container`: Ensures that the table is never larger than its container.

-5. `none`: The default, does not enforce any size constraint.
+4. `none`: The default, does not enforce any size constraint.

 The table will react to resizing its container automatically.
 Sizing will _not_ override the min/max widths provided by columns.